ngljcb/ngljcb/README.md

 </a>

 ##
-- 🎓 I’m currently studying at <b>Università degli Studi di Firenze, Computer Science </b>
+🎓 I’m currently studying at <b>Università degli Studi di Firenze, Computer Science </b><br />
-- 🤝 I’m looking to collaborate with other content creators
+🤝 I’m looking to collaborate with other content creators<br />
-- 🥅 Goals: Contribute more to Open Source projects
+🥅 Goals: Contribute more to Open Source projects<br />
-- ⚡ Fun fact: I love to play drums and occcasionally do hosting gigs
+⚡ Fun fact: I love to play drums and occcasionally do hosting gigs<br />

 ## Languages